Contact Us

 MIT News on Generative AI’s environmental impact, 2025

-MIT News explains why generative AI is resource-intensive and distinguishes between training and inference.
+MIT News explains why generative AI can be resource-intensive and distinguishes between training and inference.
 It stresses power density, grid reliability issues, and the lack of incentives for users to reduce usage when impacts are invisible.8

 Power density